What is the lottery?

 When is the lottery?

-The lottery drawing for the Utica Academy of Science Charter School (UASCS) will be held on Thursday, April 16, 2020 starting at 1pm in Utica Academy of Science Elementary & High School at 160 School Lane, Frankfort, NY 13340.
+The lottery drawing for Utica Academy of Science Charter School (UASCS) is on Thursday, April 23, 2020 starting at 1pm over YouTube Live at https://youtu.be/0wkR9K9ZP2E.

 Does my child have to be present for the lottery?